AFLplusplus/AFLplusplus/benchmark/README.md

 equally likely, supply it a single seed, and tell AFL to exit after one run of deterministic mutations against that seed.

-Usage:
+Usage example:

 ```
 cd aflplusplus/benchmark
 python3 benchmark.py
- [*] Using 16 fuzzers for multicore fuzzing (use --fuzzers to override)
  [*] Ready, starting benchmark...
  [*] Compiling the test-instr-persist-shmem fuzzing harness for the benchmark to use.
- [*] multicore test-instr-persist-shmem run 1 of 3, execs/s: 846065.81
+ [*] singlecore test-instr-persist-shmem run 1 of 2, execs/s: 124883.62
- [*] multicore test-instr-persist-shmem run 2 of 3, execs/s: 849694.03
+ [*] singlecore test-instr-persist-shmem run 2 of 2, execs/s: 126704.93
- [*] multicore test-instr-persist-shmem run 3 of 3, execs/s: 850757.52
- [*] Average AFL execs/sec for this test across all runs was: 848839.12
+ [*] Average execs/sec for this test across all runs was: 125794.28
+ [*] Using 16 fuzzers for multicore fuzzing (use --fuzzers to override).
+ [*] multicore test-instr-persist-shmem run 1 of 2, execs/s: 1179822.66
+ [*] multicore test-instr-persist-shmem run 2 of 2, execs/s: 1175584.09
- [*] Average total execs/sec for this test across all runs was: 833138.28
+ [*] Average execs/sec for this test across all runs was: 1177703.38
- [*] Results have been written to benchmark-results.jsonl
+ [*] Results have been written to the benchmark-results.jsonl file.
+ [*] Results have been written to the COMPARISON file.
 ```

 By default, the script will use a number of parallel fuzzers equal to your